Kinney Management Services, LLC

 Trade Associations & Other Professional Societies Membership dues and fees must be approved in advance by the manager in charge of the job.

-Actual meal cost incurred in attending meetings will be reimbursed.
+Actual meal costs incurred while attending meetings will be reimbursed.

 Travel and subsistence (including supper money and week-end expenses)